TalkingQuickly/talkingquickly.github.io/_posts/2015-04-02-what-id-tell-myself-about-startups.md

 1. If there are people who genuinely like failing, I've never met them

-1. That was not "your idea" unless you shipped something, otherwise I invented Facebook, Nest and Occulus Rift
+1. That was not "your idea" unless you shipped something, otherwise I invented Facebook, Nest and Oculus Rift

 1. People don't steal ideas.
 Tell as many people as possible.
 Never ask someone to sign an NDA before hearing your idea, you'll instantly lose all credibility